crusso/shield/README.md

 Appearance basic but fully functional, should be stylable via css (future work).

 * [Balance canister](./src/balance/): central *bank* managing user accounts storing shield tokens.
 Authenticated by caller id (for better or worse).
 Endowed by shield canister, used both by users and helpers.
-Account creation and transfers initiated soley by shield canister (the `trust` principal, for want of better name).
+Account creation and transfers initiated soley by shield canister (the `trust` principal, for want of a better name).

 * [User canister(s)](./src/user/) Generic user agent capable of impersonating a single shield user or shield helper.
 Used by test script [run.sh](run.sh) to prepoplute replica with small number of users and canisters.
 Forged to set up an artificial environment of users/helpers located around Zurich.
 Each agent canister registers itself with shield.